PiotrWachulec/Bicep-Workshop-Basic/README.md

 Get-Content @params
 ```

 Splatting can be especially useful when you have a large number of parameters to pass to a command or function, or when you're building up a set of parameters dynamically.
-It can make your code easier to read and maintain, since you can see all the parameters in one place rather than scattered throughout your code.
+It can make your code easier to read and maintain since you can see all the parameters in one place rather than scattered throughout your code.

 # Workshop